| Risk | Opportunity |

 The Company strictly complies with relevant laws under the Industrial Estate Authority of Thailand Act (B.E.
 2522, 1979), the Factory Act (B.E.
 2535, 1992), and ISO 14001:2015 environmental standards.
 Water quality is regularly monitored by laboratories registered with the Department of Industrial Works, and the operating results on water and wastewater management are disclosed in the Environmental Impact Assessment (EIA) reports.
 The EIA Monitoring Report is regularly presented to the Environmental Quality Audit Committees of both AMATA Industrial Estates every six months.
 Factory operators in the industrial estates are also supervised to ensure their compliance with the regulations of the Industrial Estate Authority of Thailand to prevent and mitigate social and environmental impacts.

-To enhance stability and security in water management—including the development of water reservoirs, pipeline network operations, and water use efficiency to support the expansion of industrial estates while promoting environmental sustainability and integrated water management—AMATA U Company Limited, the subsidiary responsible for all water management within AMATA’s industrial estates, signed a Memorandum of Understanding (MoU) with Eastern Water Resources Development and Management Public Company Limited on 5 November 2024.
-This collaboration aims to jointly explore approaches to water management in the Eastern Economic Corridor (EEC), with the long-term goals of enhancing water security and fostering stakeholder confidence in this region.
+To enhance stability and security in water management, including the development of water reservoirs, pipeline network operations, and water use efficiency to support the expansion of industrial estates while promoting environmental sustainability and integrated water management, AMATA U Company Limited, the subsidiary responsible for all water management within AMATA’s industrial estates, signed a Memorandum of Understanding (MoU) with Eastern Water Resources Development and Management Public Company Limited on 5 November 2024.
+This collaboration aims to jointly explore approaches to water management in the Eastern Economic Corridor (EEC).
+Under this cooperation framework, the Company continues to conduct studies and develop water management approaches on an ongoing basis, with a focus on strengthening water security and enhancing long‑term confidence in water resource management within the area.

 In the process of wastewater management within the industrial estates, the Company oversees the quality of wastewater discharged from industrial factories by requiring the separation of stormwater drainage systems from wastewater systems.
 Factory operators are mandated to pre-treat their wastewater to meet quality control standards within their facilities in accordance with the regulations of the Industrial Estate Authority of Thailand.
 The pre-treated wastewater is then conveyed via pipelines to the central wastewater collection and treatment facility of the industrial estate, which is managed by AMATA U Company Limited.

 The Company regularly inspects the building and surrounding areas for potential water leakage and conducts routine maintenance to ensure that water supply systems and equipment within the premises remain in optimal condition.
 Automatic faucets have been installed in restrooms to minimize unnecessary water loss.
 Furthermore, the Company actively promotes water conservation awareness among employees across all AMATA offices through the “ALL SAVE ALL WIN” initiative.
-This campaign communicates responsible water use through signage and internal email communications, encouraging employees to avoid leaving water taps running during cleaning activities and to maximize water usage efficiency.
+This campaign communicates responsible water use through signage, encouraging employees to avoid leaving water taps running during cleaning activities and to maximize water usage efficiency.
 For instance, melted ice water is reused for office cleaning and for rinsing food-contaminated packaging waste prior to drying and proper disposal.
+In addition, the Company reduces water use for cleaning activities by adopting dry sweeping methods and using cleaning equipment with low water consumption to reduce overall water consumption.

 In addition, the Company has implemented measures to reduce water consumption in common areas by utilizing treated or recycled water from the industrial estates for irrigation purposes.
 This recycled water is supplied through an automatic sprinkler system installed along the estate’s main roads and is also used by water trucks to irrigate other green spaces within common areas.
 To further enhance water efficiency, irrigation schedules are adjusted according to seasonal conditions.
 During the dry season, irrigation is carried out once or twice daily as part of routine operations.
 In the rainy season, the frequency is reduced—for example, irrigation is suspended on rainy days—to ensure the efficient and responsible use of water resources in maintaining green areas.